osmphp/framework/doc/tutorials/flat-file-documentation-website/05-adding-css.md

 As you can notice, Web Developer Tools give you the possibility to see exact `scss` source file introducing every CSS rule.

 This browser feature is known as **source map**.
-Dubysa not only generates merged `styles.css` file, but also `styles.css.map` file containing exact location of every generated line in module source files.
+Osm not only generates merged `styles.css` file, but also `styles.css.map` file containing exact location of every generated line in module source files.

 You can check both generated files in
 `public/development/frontend/Osm_Blank/styles.css` and `public/development/frontend/Osm_Blank/styles.css.map`.